Senja-P/Python-Customer-Insurance/README.md

 - Conducted regression and cluster analysis and interpreted the results

 ### Technical skills utilised
-- pandas, numpy, os, matplotlib, seaborn, folium, json, pylab, sklearn (e.g Linear Regression, cluster, KMeans)
+- The above Python scripts were created for this study project.
+I used the following tools and libraries; Jupyter, pandas, NumPy, os, matplotlib, seaborn, folium, json, pylab, sklearn (e.g Linear Regression, cluster, KMeans)
-- tableau
+- tableau used for visualisation (dashboard also included the categorical data)

 ### Data
 - Almost 10K rows, 24 columns